-- Increase the minimum wage to $12 an hour
+- Increase the minimum wage to $15/hr

-- Build at least 2000 units of social housing a year
+- Build 10,000 social housing units a year

 On this page we have links to publicity material and suggestions for action.